-Falooda or faluda is a popular Indian summer dessert drink made with various layered elements like milk, ice cream, and rose syrup.
+Falooda (also spelled Faluda) is a popular Indian summer dessert drink made with various layered elements like milk, sweet basil seeds (sabja seeds), jelly, vermicelli, ice cream, nuts, and rose syrup.
 Served both in restaurants and even on the streets in many Indian cities, this popular Indian dessert is perfect for warmer weather and outdoor dining.
-Learn to make this refreshing falooda recipe with my video and step by step photos.
+Learn to make this refreshing Falooda recipe with my video and step by step photos.

 Table of Contents